 What does the pilot hub do?

-We want to provide educational institutions with tools to formulate a vision on assessment, and on this basis to draw up policy and set up processes and systems.
+Within the theme Digital Assessment, we want to give educational institutions tools to formulate a vision on testing, and on this basis to draw up policy and set up processes and systems.
 We also work together on public values: we explore the possibilities for open source software, work with suppliers on standards for data exchange and design a target architecture for open test and question banks.
+We map out what learning from tests can look like, and what processes and IT are needed to support it.
+But traditional digital examinations and tests will also receive attention, and we will examine issues such as sustainable upscaling and the use of bring your own device.

 The pilot hub will organise activities based on the following themes: